amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 # Character playbook

+When making a playbook, you are creating an archetype that might fit several different scoundrels.

 ## STARTING ACTIONS

 When creating a playbook, you assign one action as the primary action and one as the secondary action.